Sign Up for Ross Email

 There are two tracks available in the Fast Track in Finance program.

-Students on this track are required to enroll in the case-based course Valuation (FIN 615) in Fall A in order to be part of the Fast Track in Finance Program.
+Students on this track have the opportunity to enroll in the case-based course Valuation (FIN 615) in Fall A or Fall B. Qualifying for the second track does not require students to enroll for FIN 513.

-You may then take optional courses like Corporate Financial Policy (FIN 621) in Fall B and Financial Modeling (FIN 575) in Winter A, along with other finance elective courses that are available to all students.
+You may then take optional courses such as Corporate Financial Policy (FIN 621) in Fall B and Financial Modeling (FIN 575) in Winter A, along with other finance elective courses that are available to all students.

 Ross offers a wide variety of hands-on opportunities for you to hone your financial and analytical skills through Ross Experiences in Action-Based Learning, or REAL.
 Participating in FTF prepares you to succeed and lead in the most rigorous action-based learning activities offered at the school.